 When your content processing is finished, you may be notified of progressing warnings or errors.
-On this page you will learn some more details about each of those.
+On this page you will learn more details about both of them.

 Your patch file size is nearly the same as your content file size